Jack Knife Sit-Up

 • What muscles does the Jack Knife Sit-Up work?

-• Can beginners perform the Jack Knife Sit-Up?
+• How high should my hands reach in the Jack Knife Sit-Up?

-• How can I make the Jack Knife Sit-Up more challenging?
+• How do I keep the Jack Knife Sit-Up off my lower back?

-• What if I can’t lift my legs and torso at the same time?
+• Should I keep my legs straight the whole time?

-• What other exercises pair well with the Jack Knife Sit-Up?
+• What is a common mistake in the Jack Knife Sit-Up?

 Related Exercises